Therapeutic Massage in Washington, DC

 What do I need to know about therapeutic massage with Sarah @ Holding Space Together?

-I work out of Little Bird Community Acupuncture (a fabulous community clinic with shared values), within the Festival Center, in Adams Morgan.
+I work out of Little Bird Community Acupuncture (a fabulous community clinic with shared values), within the Festival Center, in Adams Morgan, DC.

 I work during Little Bird's off hours, so we'll have the treatment room to ourselves.
 There is a comfy waiting room if you arrive early.
-The building is secure and when the Center is closed the door is locked, so I'll need to buzz you up.
-Just follow the Little Bird instructions posted by the entrance, about using the call box to the right of the door.
-Please call my cell if any questions or issues--612-597-2110--if I don't respond right away, either to the door or my cell, it means I'm in a session with another client and I'll be with you shortly!
+The building is secure and once in awhile, the front door is locked.
+If that happens, please call or text me--612-597-2110--if I don't respond right away, it means I'm in a session with another client and I'll be with you shortly!

 The space is fully wheelchair- and walker-accessible.